Claremont, Virginia: Temperance, Industrial, and Collegiate Institute

 Dr. John Jefferson Smallwood established the Temperance, Industrial, and Collegiate Institute in Claremont on October 12, 1892, with fewer than ten students.
 Smallwood was born enslaved in Rich Square, North Carolina in 1863.
-The school's campus covered more than 65 acres along the James River and served boys and girls from Virginia as well as other states.
+The school's campus covered 271 acres along the James River and served boys and girls from Virginia as well as other states.

 The Richmond Planet covered the opening of Lincoln Memorial Hall on its campus in 1912, a significant accomplishment for the Institute.
 Smallwood became severely ill in September of that same year and was taken to the Retreat for the Sick in Richmond, Virginia.
 He died on September 29, 1912, at the age of 49.

 After Smallwood's death, a period of mergers and name changes followed.
-When the school closed in 1928, it had more than 2,000 alumni.
+One of which was Marcus Garvey’s organization, the UNIA (Universal Negro Improvement Association) remaining the school; Liberty University (Universal Liberty University) until the school closed in 1928, it had more than 2,000 alumni.
 A marker commemorating the school is at 37° 9.931′ N, 76° 58.404′ W. in Spring Grove, Virginia at the intersection of Colonial Trail West (Virginia Route 10) and Martin Luther King Highway (Virginia Route 40), on the right when traveling east on Colonial Trail West.
-A prominent memorial to Smallwood may be found at the Abundant Life Church Cemetery in Spring Grove.
+A prominent memorial to Smallwood, where he rest, can be found at the Abundant Life Church Cemetery on Cabin Point Rd. in Spring Grove.